dontrushdoitfast/project_bumblebee/Modules/Offset Attenuverter/oa_description.md

-# Offset / Attenuverter Description and Requirements
+# Dual Offset / Attenuverter Description and Requirements

 ### Description
-The **Offset / Attenuverter** is a critical utility module for controlling Control Voltage (CV) signals.
-It performs two main functions:
+The **Dual Offset / Attenuverter** is a high-density utility module containing **two identical processing channels**.
+Each channel performs:
 1.  **Attenuversion**: Attenuates (reduces) and Inverts the incoming signal.
 A knob at 12 o'clock is 0V (silence).
 Clockwise adds the signal (up to 1x gain).
 Counter-clockwise subtracts/inverts the signal (up to -1x gain).
 2.  **Offset**: Adds a fixed DC voltage to the signal (e.g., shifting a -5V to +5V LFO to be 0V to +10V).